The psychedelic crisis: bad trip

 This is a very common anxious thought and it is particularly difficult to dismiss because when you think it, the anxiety increases, perhaps the visual hallucinations change in a sinister way (see here

 for interesting discussion on that), and you essentially feel worse.
-The problem is that this 'feeling worse' is easily mistaken for 'feeling insane' - it is mistaken for evidence that it is true that the person is going insane.
+The problem is that this 'feeling worse' is easily mistaken for 'feeling insane' - it is mistaken for evidence that it is true that you are going insane.
 Again the only advice is to try to breath slowly, remember this paragraph and remember that it is a mistake and untrue to think that.
 Ignore thoughts which might surface to make you more unsure, like "but I'm not a psychiatrist!" or "what if I suddenly black out now, and wake up having killed people".
 All thoughts must be taken as equally irrational.
 It might help some people to think "ok, even if I am insane, I can deal with that when I am sober.
 For now, I will just wait and breath slowly".

 "The anxiety keeps escalating, if things keep getting worse then very soon it will be far too intense to handle !"